 Nurturing Future Leaders with a Robust Academic and Student Experience

-Helping students realize their full potential is a fundamental component of UT Arlington’s mission.
-These diverse scholars learn from award-winning faculty members who embrace new approaches to imparting knowledge and devise imaginative ways to prepare students to better understand the world around them.
+Helping students realize their full potential is a fundamental component of UTA’s mission.
+These diverse scholars learn from internationally renowned faculty members who embrace new approaches to imparting knowledge and devise imaginative ways to prepare students to better understand the world around them.
 Beyond the classroom and laboratory, students discover their passions and take major strides toward career success through the University’s extensive slate of co-curricular activities and numerous internship opportunities.

 The Mathematics Department received the 2013 American Mathematical Society Award for Exemplary Program or Achievement in a Mathematics Department.

-With 31 degree programs and almost 5,000 students, the College of Engineering is one of the most comprehensive engineering schools in Texas.
+With 32 degree programs and more than 6,000 students, the College of Engineering is ranked among the top 100 in the nation and is one of the most comprehensive engineering colleges in Texas.

-Student-athletes excel on the playing field and in the classroom while competing on UT Arlington’s 14 NCAA Division I women’s and men’s teams.
+Student-athletes excel on the playing field and in the classroom while competing in the Sun Belt Conference in 14 NCAA Division I sports.